Estimated read time: 4 mins

 Think of it like this, dogs in their most natural state are used to eating their prey – stomach contents and all.
 Herbivores have fruits, berries, vegetables and some grains, which dogs happily gobble up.
 But the main taste they’re after is fresh meat.
 We think modern day dog food should stay true to its ancestors’ roots – a diet predominantly free of grains.

-Is grain free food okay for puppies?
+Is grain free dog food ok for puppies?

 Yes, grain free is a great option for young pups.
 These early stages have a big say in their development and growth down the line.
 As long as grain free options have the correct nutrients and minerals, they are a great option for dog owners and their new pups.